 We know how incredible the rugby community has been bouncing back from covid-19, and we’re expecting to receive a lot of nominations for this year’s awards.
 So, what can you do to increase the chances of your nominee being successful?

 - Make sure you read the criteria relating to your nomination in full as it contains all the details explaining what the judging panel will be looking for.

-- We recommend you aim for between about 250 and 500 words, excluding testimonials.
+- Try not to make your nomination too short or too long.
+The judging panel needs lots of detail, just not too much.
+We recommend you aim for between about 250 and 500 words, excluding testimonials.

 - Make it personal – give the judging panel a real sense of what this person or group of people are like, and how they have made a positive impact.